researchart/rose6icse/submissions/reusable/junwenyang/README.md

   2. The source code of our data format checker is in `data-constraint-checker-1.0.tar.gz`.

+  3. The pdf of our final version paper of id main-278 is in `data-format-bug.pdf`.

 ## What to do with the artifact and how?